Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Abstract

 \section{Abstract}

-Footwear comparison is an important type of forensic evidence used to link between a suspect's shoe and a footprint found at a crime scene.
-Besides the type and the size of the shoe, investigators compare the trace to the source using randomly acquired characteristics (RACs), such as scratches or holes, in order to distinguish between similar shoes.
+Footwear comparison is used to link between a suspect's shoe and a footprint found at a crime scene.
+Investigators compare the two items using randomly acquired characteristics (RACs), such as scratches or holes.
 However, to date, the distribution of RAC characteristics has not been investigated thoroughly, and the evidential value of RACs is yet to be explored.
-A first important question concerns the distribution of the location of RACs on shoe soles in the general population, which can serve as a benchmark for comparison.
-In this paper, the location of RACs is modeled as a point process over the shoe sole and a data set of 386 independent shoes is used to estimate its rate function.
-As the shoes are differentiated by shape, level of wear and tear and contact surface, this process is complicated.
-This paper presents methods that take into account these challenges, either by using natural cubic splines on high resolution data, or by using a piecewise-constant model on larger regions defined by forensic experts.
+An important question concerns the distribution of the location of RACs on shoe soles, which can serve as a benchmark for comparison.
+The location of RACs is modeled here as a point process over the shoe sole and a data set of 386 independent shoes is used to estimate its rate function.
+The analysis is somewhat complicated as the shoes are differentiated by shape, level of wear and tear and contact surface.
+This paper presents methods that take into account these challenges, either by using natural cubic splines on high resolution data, or by using a piecewise-constant model on larger regions defined by experts' knowledge.
 It is shown that RACs are likely to appear at certain locations, corresponding to the foot’s morphology.
 The results can guide investigators in determining the evidential value of footprint comparison.